Pond Venture Partners

 Series B in 2007

-Nanotech Semiconductor is a fabless chip company specializing in the design and supply of Driver and Receiver integrated circuits (ICs) for the fiber-optics communications industry.
-Founded in May 2003 by Gary Steele, who previously co-founded the UK's first fabless chip company, Nanotech leverages his extensive experience in high-speed optical networking technology.
-In addition to its core focus on semiconductor design, the company also provides assembly and testing services for semiconductor components, including ceramic assembly, hybrid module assembly, and custom package development.
-Based in Taoyuan, Taiwan, Nanotech Semiconductor is committed to delivering innovative solutions and high-quality packaging and testing technology to meet the needs of the semiconductor market.
+Nanotech Semiconductor is a fabless chip company specializing in the design and supply of Driver and Receiver integrated circuits (ICs) for the fiber-optics communications sector.
+Established in May 2003 by Gary Steele, who previously co-founded the UK's first fabless chip company, Nanotech Semiconductor leverages his extensive experience in high-speed optical networking technologies.
+The company is headquartered in Taoyuan, Taiwan, where it also provides assembly and testing services for semiconductor components, including ceramic assembly and hybrid module assembly.
+Nanotech Semiconductor focuses on delivering customized packaging and professional testing solutions, enhancing the performance and reliability of semiconductor products in the rapidly evolving fiber-optics market.

 ACCO Brands